 Like all personality disorders, borderline personality disorder is intrinsically difficult to treat.
 Personality disorders, by definition, are long-standing ways of coping with the world, social and personal relationships, handling stress and emotions, etc. that often do not work, especially when a person is under increased stress or performance demands in their lives.
 Treatment, therefore, is also likely to be somewhat lengthy in duration, typically lasting at least a year for most.

-Other psychological treatments which have been used, to lesser effectiveness, to treat this disorder include those which focus on social learning theory and conflict resolution.
-These types of solution-focused therapies, though, often neglect the core problem of people who suffer from this disorder — difficulty in expressing appropriate emotions (and emotional attachments) to significant people in their lives due to faulty cognitions.
+Other psychological treatments which have been used, to lesser effectiveness, to treat this disorder include those that focus on social learning theory and conflict resolution.
+These types of solution-focused therapies, though, often neglect the core problem of people who suffer from this disorder — difficulty in expressing appropriate emotions (and emotional attachments) to significant people in their lives.

 Providing a structured therapeutic setting is important no matter which therapy type is undertaken.
 Because people with this disorder often try and “test the limits” of the therapist or professional when in treatment, proper and well-defined boundaries of your relationship with the client need to be carefully explained at the onset of therapy.
 Clinicians need to be especially aware of their own feelings toward the patient, when the client may display behavior which is deemed “inappropriate.”
 Individuals with borderline personality disorder are often unfairly discriminated against within the broad range of mental health professionals because they are seen as “trouble-makers.”
 While they may indeed need more care than many other patients, their behavior is caused by their disorder.

 Hospitalization is often a concern with people who suffer from borderline personality disorder because they so often visit hospital emergency rooms and are sometimes seen on inpatient units because of severe depression.